MA Design for People

 The answers on the post-its were quite raw and honest, which provided valuable data for my research.

 With all the answers from the post-its I created the first output of the project.
 A web generator, a machine created by aliens to show humans that everybody feels lonely at times.
-It also gives ideas on how to tackle loneliness as well as creating awareness about it.
+The purpose of the idea generator would be to suggest ideas on how to tackle loneliness as well as creating awareness about it.

 After that I classified all the data from the post-its into different categories.